zdharma-continuum/zinit-annex-bin-gem-node/README.md

 ## shim-list<a name="shim-list"></a>

-There's an additional Zinit command that's provided by this annex –`shim-list`.
-It searches for and displays any shims that are currently being stored under `$ZPFX/bin`.
+An additional Zinit command is provided by this annex: `shim-list`.
+It searches for and displays shims stored under `$ZPFX/bin`.
 Example invocation:

 ![shim-list invocation](https://raw.githubusercontent.com/zdharma-continuum/zinit-annex-bin-gem-node/main/images/shim-list.png)